mwiecksosa/mwiecksosa.github.io/index.md

 - Summary: We introduce a general framework for conditional independence testing for nonstationary time series based on time-varying nonlinear regression and distribution-uniform strong Gaussian approximations.
 - Links: [arXiv](https://arxiv.org/pdf/2504.21647).
 2. Identifying relevant forecasting signals in unstable environments (with Michel F. C. Haddad and Aaditya Ramdas).
-- Summary: We develop a nonstationarity-robust method for detecting new forecasting signals based on time-varying regression.
+- Summary: We develop a method for selecting variables for forecasting with nonstationary nonlinear time series.
-3. Simulation-based inference for models of complex temporal systems (with Cosma Shalizi).
+3. Simulation-based inference for nonlinear models of high-dimensional time series through random features (with Cosma Shalizi).
-- Summary: We propose a method for inferring the parameters of analytically intractable models of complex temporal systems, drawing from nonstationary nonlinear time series theory.
+- Summary: We propose a method for inferring the parameters of analytically intractable models for time series, which draws from nonstationary nonlinear time series theory.
 4. Deep learning for nonstationary nonlinear time series (with Wei Biao Wu).
 - Summary: We present a theoretical framework for estimating the time-varying regression functions of nonstationary nonlinear time series using deep neural networks.